This Deli Makes a Pickle Sandwich With Giant Pickles Instead of Bread

 What Is a Pickle Sandwich?

 Elsie’s is the self-described “Home of the Pickle Sandwich.”
 And pickle sandwiches are all they serve!
 Don’t worry, though.
-You’ve got two types of pickle sandwich to choose from.
+You’ve got two types of pickle sandwiches to choose from.
 You can go with a classic pickle (sliced down the middle), served with the fillings piled high, like a sub sandwich or hero.
 You can also choose a pickle or cucumber, sliced as thin as a tortilla, and used to make “roll-up” sandwiches.

 “We’re a sandwich shop without the bread,” Elsie’s co-owner Katherine Cohen told Thrillist.
 “We have a family pickle recipe that we resurrected.”
 If Cohen ever gets tired of making pickles, maybe she’ll add her secret recipe to our collection of vintage pickle recipes!